Specialises in adult and paediatric neuroradiology including spontaneous intracranial hypotension and spinal CSF leaks.

-Dr Lalani Carlton Jones practices in adult and paediatric neuroradiology at Guy’s and St Thomas’s neurology service, The Evelina London and King’s College Hospitals.
+Dr Lalani Carlton Jones practices in adult and paediatric neuroradiology at Guy’s and St Thomas’s and Evelina London Children’s Hospital.

 Lalani has a keen interest in education, recently completing a masters degree in Medical Education and is an educational programme lead for the British Society of Neuroradiologists.
 She is an honorary senior clinical lecturer at King’s College London.
 Furthermore, Lalani has founded and directed several national teaching radiology courses, as well as serving as neuroradiology lead for UKIO and the Royal College of Radiologists annual conferences.